precurse/ansible-smartos_provision/README.md

 NOTE: This role is under heavy development.
 It is not recommended for production systems at this time.
 There is currently no chance of virtual machine deletions since that functionality hasn't been included yet.

-Your ssh key must be installed on the root user (/root/.ssh/authorized_keys) on your SmartOS global zone.
+Your ssh key must be installed on an admin user (generally root: /root/.ssh/authorized_keys) on your SmartOS global zone.

 ### Python
 NOTE: Python on the SmartOS global zone is now a requirement.